Music Director and Conductor

-As a Pops conductor, he has produced and conducted concerts with such celebrated artists as Doc Severinsen, Mariachi Cobre, The Temptations, The Contours, The Dukes of Dixieland, 5 By Design, The Beatles, Sandi Patti, Lee Greenwood, Daniel Rodriquez, “Simply Sinatra” with Steve Lippia, The Music of ABBA, Motor Booty Affair’s Classical Night Fever, POPS Under the Stars, Tony Award winner Debbie Gravitte and Broadway stars Anne Runolfsson and Doug LaBrecque.
-Lonnie has also collaborated on two highly acclaimed musicals, Carousel and Annie Get Your Gun, with Tony award winner Mark Medoff.
+Lonnie has guest conducted the Second District Honor Winds concert in Madisonville, Kentucky, the Kentucky All-State Orchestra, the El Paso Symphony Orchestra, the New Mexico Philharmonic Orchestra, and the Springfield Symphony Orchestra (Massachusetts).
+In 2015, Lonnie made a return guest conducting engagement with the El Paso Symphony Orchestra with a sold-out POPS concert featuring Classical Mystery Tour: “A Tribute to the Beatles.”
+As a POPS conductor, he has produced and conducted concerts with such celebrated artists as Doc Severinsen, Mariachi Cobre, The Temptations, The Contours, The Dukes of Dixieland, The Texas Tenors, Brass Transit, 5 By Design, “Magical Mystery Tour,” Sandi Patti, Lee Greenwood, Daniel Rodriquez, “Simply Sinatra” with Steve Lippia, The Music of ABBA, Motor Booty Affair’s Classical Night Fever, POPS Under the Stars, Tony Award winner Debbie Gravitte, and Broadway stars Anne Runolfsson and Doug LaBrecque.
+Lonnie has also collaborated on two highly acclaimed musicals, Carousel and Annie Get Your Gun, with American playwright and Tony Award winner Mark Medoff.